Joseph McCarthy: Death

-McCarthy died in the Bethesda Naval Hospital on Thursday, May 2, 1957, at the age of 48.
+McCarthy died in the Bethesda Naval Hospital on May 2, 1957, at the age of 48.
 His death certificate listed the cause of death as "Hepatitis, acute, cause unknown"; previously doctors had not reported him to be in critical condition.
 It was hinted in the press that he died of alcoholism (cirrhosis of the liver), an estimation that is now accepted by modern biographers.
-Thomas C. Reeves argues that he effectively committed suicide.
+Thomas C. Reeves argues that he effectively died by suicide.
 He was given a state funeral that was attended by 70 senators, and a Solemn Pontifical Requiem Mass was celebrated before more than 100 priests and 2,000 others at Washington's St. Matthew's Cathedral.
 Thousands of people viewed his body in Washington.
 He was buried in St. Mary's Parish Cemetery, Appleton, Wisconsin, where more than 17,000 people filed through St. Mary's Church in order to pay him their last respects.
 Three senators—George W. Malone, William E. Jenner, and Herman Welker—had flown from Washington to Appleton on the plane that carried McCarthy's casket.
 Robert F. Kennedy attended the funeral in Wisconsin.
-McCarthy was survived by his wife, Jean, and their adopted daughter, Tierney.
+McCarthy was survived by his wife, Jean, and their daughter, Tierney.

-In the summer of 1957, a special election was held in order to fill McCarthy's seat.
+In the summer of 1957, a special election was held to fill McCarthy's seat.
 In the primaries, voters in both parties turned away from McCarthy's legacy.
 The Republican primary was won by Governor Walter J. Kohler Jr., who called for a clean break from McCarthy's approach; he defeated former Representative Glenn Robert Davis, who charged that President Eisenhower was soft on Communism.

-The Democratic candidate, William Proxmire, called the late McCarthy "a disgrace to Wisconsin, to the Senate, and to America."
-On August 27, Proxmire won the election, serving in the seat for 32 years.
+Kohler was defeated in the special general election by Democrat William Proxmire.
+After assuming his seat, Proxmire did not pay the customary tribute to his predecessor and stated instead that McCarthy was a "disgrace to Wisconsin, to the Senate, and to America."
+As of 2025, McCarthy is the last Republican to have held, or won election to, Wisconsin's Class 1 Senate seat.